Close

 Kevin Warsh was sworn in Friday as the new chair of the U.S. Federal Reserve, taking over at a time when the Trump administration is closely watching the central bank’s handling of monetary policy.

-The ceremony at the White House marked the end of a months-long clash between U.S. President Donald Trump and outgoing Fed Chair Jerome Powell, whose resistance to cutting interest rates repeatedly frustrated the administration.
+The ceremony at the White House capped the end of a months-long clash between U.S. President Donald Trump and outgoing Fed Chair Jerome Powell, whose resistance to cutting interest rates repeatedly frustrated the administration.

-"Inflation can be lower, growth stronger, real take-home pay higher, and America can be more prosperous," he stated.
+"If we pursue these goals with wisdom and clarity, independence and resolve, inflation can be lower, growth stronger, real take-home pay higher, and America can be more prosperous," he stated.

 More From Türkiye Today